New Brunswick: Language

 As of the 2021 Canadian Census, the most spoken languages in the province included English (698,025 or 91.94%), French (317,825 or 41.86%), Spanish (7,580 or 1%), Arabic (6,090 or 0.8%), Tagalog (4,225 or 0.56%), and Hindi (3,745 or 0.49%).
 The question on knowledge of languages allows for multiple responses.

-According to the Canadian Constitution, both English and French are the official languages of New Brunswick, making it the only officially bilingual province.
+According to the Charter of Rights and Freedoms in the Canadian Constitution, both English and French are the official languages of New Brunswick, making it the only officially bilingual province.
 Government and public services are available in both English and French.

 For education, English-language and French-language systems serve the two linguistic communities at all levels.
 Anglophone New Brunswickers make up roughly two-thirds of the population, while about one-third are Francophone.
 Recently there has been growth in the numbers of people reporting themselves as bilingual, with 34% reporting that they speak both English and French.
 This reflects a trend across Canada.